Curriculum

 saito goma, mountain training, and many other miscelleneous practices for diverse purposes.

-If you are interested in joining ISA and beginning your own Shugendo practice journey, please read the following carefully.
-It describes everything we can release publicly regarding our curriculum for beginners, lay practitioners, and those interested in deeper training including tokudo (ordination) and kegyo (post-tokudo intensive ritual training conducted in a retreat setting).
+Those interested in joining ISA and beginning Shugendo practice should read the following carefully.
+This page describes what we are able to release publicly regarding our curriculum for beginners, lay practitioners, and those interested in deeper training, including tokudo, (ordination) and kegyo, the post-tokudo intensive ritual training conducted in a retreat setting.

 Virtual Learning Lessons for Beginners

-The first step of ISA's training system is completion of a live, three-lesson virtual learning program designed to transmit basic knowledge for beginning practitioners.
-With this, you will be given various things to practice daily at home.
-The three-lesson series is offered three times a year, and members may attend as many times as they like.
+The first step in ISA’s training system is completion of a live, three-lesson virtual learning program.
+These lessons provide basic knowledge for beginning practitioners and establish daily practices to be undertaken at home.
+The three-lesson series is offered three times each year, and members may attend as often as they wish.

-Following completion of these three lessons, members wishing to eventually apply for tokudo will be tested on some content, for example their performance of the gongyo (daily recitation) that was instructed.
-Please note: video recordings of the lessons may be offered for the benefit of members who can not be present live, but you must eventually attend all three lessons live before testing can be done.
+After completing these lessons, members who eventually wish to apply for tokudo will be tested on selected material, including their performance of gongyo, the daily recitation.
+Video recordings may be offered for members who cannot attend live, but all three lessons must eventually be attended live before testing can be completed.

 Lesson 1: